Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 This might sound very much predictable – after all expats are international – however, not all internships in the Global Mobility sector offer you this opportunity.
 At Global People Transitions, I regularly and directly handled communications with many clients from different cultural, professional, and educational backgrounds, some of them living in Switzerland, and many others in more or less far away countries.
 But it’s more than that: you get to exchange with stakeholders and partners all over the world and have the opportunity to experience first-hand how things are done differently elsewhere.

 The best aspect, however, is being part of a vibrant international team and this is not a foregone conclusion.
-At GPT I had the pleasure to work with a small though strong team of global professionals with considerable intercultural experience.
-Currently, GTP team counts six components spread across four different countries, three continents and four different time zones.
+At Global People Transitions I had the pleasure to work with a small though strong team of global professionals with considerable intercultural experience.
+Currently, the team counts six professionals spread across four different countries, three continents, and four different time zones.
 Where else do you find these perks?

 3. You Expand Your Professional Network